-Some assets restricted for capital projects (including tax increment financing projects and capital lease expenditures), special police grants and other funding, and other specific projects are restricted due to requirements placed upon them from the funding sources.
+Some assets restricted for capital projects (including capital lease expenditures), special police grants and other funding, and other specific projects are restricted due to requirements placed upon them from the funding sources.
 Amounts that should be accumulated in restricted assets, including excess cash and investments accumulated, are reported as restricted assets.